-The d-block occupies the large middle section flanked by s- and p- blocks in the periodic table.
-The very name 'transition' given to the elements of d-block is only because of their position between s- and p- block elements.
-The d-orbitals of the penultimate energy level in their atoms receive electrons giving rise to the three rows of the transition metals, i.e., 3d, 4d and 5d.
-The fourth row of 6d is still incomplete.
-These series of the transition elements are shown in Table 8.1.
+The d-block occupies the large middle section of the periodic table flanked between s- and p- blocks in the periodic table.
+The d-orbitals of the penultimate energy level of atoms receive electrons giving rise to four rows of the transition metals, i.e., 3d, 4d, 5d and 6d.
+All these series of transition elements are shown in Table 8.1.